bad63r/dotfiles/i3/README.md

 * both commands you have to do in bash shell

-#VIBER
+### Viber

-#download viber from official website for linux
+* download Viber from official website for Linux
-#install it with sudo dpkg -i viber.deb
+* install it with `sudo dpkg -i viber.deb`

-#after that you need to fix sound issue
+* after that you need to fix sound issue for ThinkPad laptop on Viber
-#go to
-sudo vim /etc/pulse/default.pa
+* type `sudo vim /etc/pulse/default.pa`
-# find line load-module module-udev-detect and change it to : load-module module-udev-detect tsched=0
+* find line _load-module module-udev-detect_ and change it to _load-module module-udev-detect tsched=0_